9R/angleBarLamp/README.md

 ![folding animation](images/angleBarLamp.png "")

-The lamp parts where designed using Freecad 0.19 and the [assembly4 workbench](https://github.com/Zolko-123/FreeCAD_Assembly4).
+The lamp parts were designed using Freecad 0.19 and the [assembly4 workbench](https://github.com/Zolko-123/FreeCAD_Assembly4).

 ## Printed parts